-- •Smoking is not permitted within the school precinct. - Pupils should not bring cigarettes, matches, lighters or e-cigarettes/vapes to school.
+- •Smoking or vaping is not permitted within the school building or grounds. - Pupils should not bring cigarettes, matches, lighters or e-cigarettes/vapes to school.

 Mobile Phones

 The benefits of mobile phones are recognised.
 Many young people and their parents regard them as an essential means of communication.
 Mobile phones can be brought into schools however the following limitations will apply in Renfrewshire schools and education establishments: